-Kuperberg and Walker analyzed the data and concluded that there were six “classes” or types of person who identified as straight but whose most recent hook-up was with a same sex partner.
+Kuperberg and Walker analyzed the data and concluded that there were six “classes” or types of person who identified as straight, but whose most recent hookup was with a same-sex partner.

 "Drunk and Curious"?

 The largest group (29 percent) reported enjoying the encounter, and were the most likely to have experienced previous same-gender hook-ups.
-More than half wanted to enter in a longer term relationship with their partner.
+More than half wanted to enter in a longer-term relationship with their partner.
 Therefore Kuperberg and Walker call this class “wanting more.”

 The second largest group (22 percent) was most likely to have never previously met their partner.
-They tended to be socially liberal and over 70 percent reported binge drinking prior to the encounter.
+They tended to be socially liberal, and over 70 percent reported binge drinking prior to the encounter.
 This class, which was split on whether they had enjoyed the hook-up, was labeled “drunk and curious.”

 The third largest group (21 percent) included only women.
-Almost all of these encounters took place in public and none included genital contact.
+Almost all of these encounters took place in public, and none included genital contact.
 The members of this group were the most likely to have been drinking before the encounter, and were unlikely to desire future same-gender relationships.
-Kuperberg and Walker call this class “maybe for show” because they believe these women could be enacting a “social script” that encourages performative bisexuality for the arousal of male peers.
+Kuperberg and Walker call this class “maybe for show,” because they believe these women could be enacting a “social script” that encourages performative bisexuality for the arousal of male peers.

-The fifth group (9 percent) was labeled “little enjoyment”: three fifths of the students in this group reported not enjoying the hook-up.
+The fifth group (9 percent) was labeled “little enjoyment”: three-fifths of the students in this group reported not enjoying the hook-up.
 Mostly politically centrist, the members of this class all knew their partners before the encounter, which was unlikely to have progressed beyond kissing.

 The smallest class (7 percent) was labeled “just not who I can be.”
-Like the “loved it but religious” class, the members of this class regularly attended services.
+Like the “loved it, but religious” class, the members of this class regularly attended services.
 However, almost all were male.
 Politically conservative, almost all members believed that same-gender sexual contact is wrong and reported enjoying the hook-up only moderately.

 It’s important to note that the results of this study are unlikely to be representative of the general population.
-As the researchers point out, the volunteers were all students, and the majority were enrolled on sociology courses with gender and sexuality components, perhaps leading to an over-representation of persons who are questioning their sexual identity.
+As the researchers point out, the volunteers were all students, and the majority were enrolled in sociology courses with gender and sexuality components, perhaps leading to an over-representation of persons who are questioning their sexual identity.

 The number of volunteers was also relatively small, especially when broken down into classes, although this is perhaps inevitable given that the most recent hook-up partner of the majority of heterosexually identifying persons will not have been of the same gender.

-Nevertheless, this study does reveal the varied motivations and experiences of those who self-identify as straight but engage in sexual behavior with persons of the same-gender.
+Nevertheless, this study does reveal the varied motivations and experiences of those who self-identify as straight, but engage in sexual behavior with persons of the same gender.
 Some are likely to be enacting social scripts and conforming to expected behavior.

-Others are likely to be exploring their sexuality and are either unwilling to adjust their identity to match their behavior, or feel that that their behavior does not fit within their identity.
+Others are likely to be exploring their sexuality and are either unwilling to adjust their identity to match their behavior, or feel that their behavior does not fit within their identity.

 It is especially interesting to see that the effect of religion appears to be gendered, with religious men less likely to report enjoying their same-gender hook-up than religious women.

 Kuperberg and Walker were also able to challenge several myths.
-For example, it has been suggested that Black men are more likely to identify as straight but secretly hook-up with other men, and research has often focused on this group.
+For example, it has been suggested that Black men are more likely to identify as straight, but secretly hook up with other men, and research has often focused on this group.
 This new study reveals that, at least among these college students, White men are more likely than Black or Asian men to combine a straight identity with same-gender hook-ups.

 Also, some researchers have suggested that fraternity hazing or sexual coercion might be associated with same-sex encounters among heterosexually identifying students, but this did not appear to be the case.